shaoguangleo/difx-whole-repo/master_tags/DiFX-2.7/sites/Haystack/ehtc/Readme-Cycle7.txt

 #  p${iter}         refers to the polconvert iteration
 #  r${relv}         refers to the release name
 #
+# For tracking purposes, make a link in the correlation area to this new
+# polconvert directory so that work can be captured in a few areas.
+#
 # If there are MULTIPLE PROJECTS with SEPARATE QA2 DELIVERABLES for
 # each, you will need to manage the sets of QA2 calibrations using
 # QA2_proj logic variables.
 I.e. you will have 2 or more passes of